UI5/mcp-server/resources/typescript_conversion_guidelines.md

 {{dependencies}}

-However, if a dependency is already present in package.json, do not increase the major version number of it Do not remove existing dependencies, you must only add new configuration.
+However, if a dependency is already present in package.json, do not increase the major version number of it.
+Do not remove existing dependencies, you must only add new configuration.

 **IMPORTANT**: In addition, you **MUST** also add the `@sapui5/types` (or `@openui5/types`) package in a version matching the UI5 project as dev dependency.
 Framework type and version can be found in ui5.yaml or using the `get_project_info` MCP tool.

 In addition, if (and ONLY if) dependencies or their versions changed, ensure (or tell the user) to execute npm install / yarn install (whatever is used in the project) to get the changed dependencies in the project.

+The `typescript-eslint` dependency is only relevant when the project already has an eslint setup (details are below).

+Also add the `"ts-typecheck": "tsc --noEmit"` script to `package.json`, so you and the developer can easily check for TypeScript errors.

 ### 2. tsconfig.json